 Door stations are capable of initiating a call to a master station, or in some systems to any connected office or apartment intercom.
 These usually have a built-in loudspeaker, and sometimes a camera.

-Intercoms also have a paging signal to alert whomever is at the station that someone wants to initiate a call.
+Intercoms also have a paging signal to alert whoever is at the station that someone wants to initiate a call.

 IP intercom systems are a new way to page or provide an intercom using the TCIP/IP network which is already in place in virtually any office, school, hospital, or retail business.
 TCIP/IP network technology is the basis of the internet and local area networks.
 Using this same protocol that allows information to move between computers on a network and over the internet, IP intercom systems send vocal conversation in digital form across a LAN.

-Also known as network intercoms, IP intercom systems use a standard PC equipped with sound card and microphone as a base or master station.
-Also core to the system is an audio amplifier that attaches to the network and drives the IP intercoms residing there.
-Depending on the size of the IP intercom system, (which precisely because it is network-attached, can range from one intercom to thousands) either PoE or an external power supply can power the system, and again, according to the size, maybe one or several universal 25/75v transformers will be needed
+Also known as network intercoms, IP intercom systems use a standard PC equipped with a sound card and microphone as a base or master station.
+Also, core to the system is an audio amplifier that attaches to the network and drives the IP intercoms residing there.
+Depending on the size of the IP intercom system, (which precisely because it is network-attached, can range from one intercom to thousands) either PoE or external power supply can power the system, and again, according to the size, maybe one or several universal 25/75v transformers will be needed.

 While the hardware can vary according to need, it is the software that controls it all.
 It can be loaded to any PC and allows users to configure and manage all the intercoms on the network, control communications, and even archive audio.